This page is the result of a question I am often asked so, I thought I’d dedicate a page to this subject.

 Yet, many people use propane as their fuel for heating, cooking, and refrigeration.
 If you already have a propane setup for your home, you might have a professional run a line into your home for soldering.
 Learn about your local laws, restrictions, and guidelines for propane use before you decide on purchasing any gas.

-Oxygen/Propane is the way to go if you need a clean gas for soldering.
-The propane/02 setup is used for soldering platinum and making lampworking because the gas burns cleanly.
+Oxygen/Propane is the way to go if you need clean gas for soldering.
+The propane/02 setup is used for soldering platinum and lampworking because the gas burns cleanly.

-If you go with propane/02, the tank has to be stored outside.
+If you go with propane/02, the tank propane and oxygen have to be stored outside.
 See the label on my propane tank below:

 Small Torches – with disposable propane/mapp gas tanks